Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators

 \section{Non-perturbative constraints}

 We now discuss the non-perturbative constraints of the bulk-defect-defect correlators of half-BPS operators.
 We start by showing how superconformal symmetry can be used to trade a function of the spacetime cross-ratio for a constant.
-This constant, called the topological sector, can be evaluated using localization techniques.
-We also present the superconformal block expansion to study the case $\vev{2 \hat{1} \hat{1}}$ at strong coupling, which will be extensively studied in Section \ref{sec:PerturbativeResults}.
-Finally, we discuss pinching and splitting limits, that relate parts of the bulk-defect-defect correlators to lower-point functions.
+This constant, called topological sector, can be evaluated using localization techniques.
+We also present the superconformal block expansion to study the case $\vev{2 \hat{1} \hat{1}}$ at strong coupling, which is computed in Section~\ref{sec:PerturbativeResults}.
+Finally, we discuss pinching and splitting limits, which relate parts of the bulk-defect-defect correlators to lower-point functions.